 Elizabeth Sprague died in June of 1904.
 The Spragues had no children and she left her property, including 229 Commonwealth, in trust for the benefit of Francis Peleg Sprague during his lifetime, with the proceeds to be distributed thereafter to the children of her brothers and sisters.
 She named her nephew, Herbert Lyman, as executor; he was the son of Arthur Theodore Lyman and Ella (Ellen) Bancroft (Lowell) Lyman.

-Dr. Sprague continued to live at 229 Commonwealth, joined by his cousin, Miss Lucy Sprague Sampson.
-She was the daughter of William Henry Sampson and Sarah (Sprague) Sampson; Sarah Sprague was the aunt of Francis Peleg Sprague.
+Francis Sprague continued to live at 229 Commonwealth, joined by his first cousin, Miss Lucy Sprague Sampson.
+She was the daughter of William Henry Sampson and Sarah (Sprague) Sampson, Francis Peleg Sprague’s aunt.
 Lucy Sampson previously had lived at 127 Commonwealth with Sarah (Weld) Pratt, the widow of George Pratt.
 Mrs. Pratt had died in June of 1902, after which Lucy Sampson lived briefly at the Hotel Berkeley (southeast corner of Berkeley and Boylston).

 229 Commonwealth was not listed in the 1922 Blue Book.

 On May 11, 1922, 229 Commonwealth was acquired from the trust established by Elizabeth Sprague and from her heirs by her nephew (and executor), Herbert Lyman.
 He and his wife, Ruth Bowman (Whitney) Lyman, made it their home.
 They previously had lived 26 Marlborough.